NxPKG/khulnasoft-docs/content/waiting-room/how-to/customize-waiting-room.md

 To design and preview the appearance of a waiting room, select the **Customization** tab in the **Create waiting room** page.

-Cloudflare offers options to customize the appearance of your waiting room:
+Khulnasoft offers options to customize the appearance of your waiting room:

 - [Default waiting room](#default-waiting-room): An unbranded waiting room that displays an estimated waiting time to visitors.
   - Select a language for your default waiting room page.
 You can choose from the following languages: English, Arabic, German, Spanish, French, Indonesian, Italian, Japanese, Korean, Dutch, Polish, Portuguese (Brazilian), Turkish and Chinese (Simplified and Traditional).